amit-kumar001/Docker_swarm/README.md

 A <strong>swarm</strong> is a group of machines that are running Docker and joined into a cluster.
 Swarm turns multiple docker hosts into a single, virtual docker host.</br>
 Docker Swarm is a tool for Container Orchestration.</br>

-Let’s take an example:- You have 100 containers and you need to do:-</br>
+Let’s take an example:- You have 100 containers and you need to do following:-</br>
 - Health check on every container</br>
 - Ensure all containers are up on every system</br>
 - Scaling the containers up or down depending on the load</br>